kubeflow/training-operator/README.md

 Leader election allows a K8s deployment resource to be used to upgrade the operator.

-## Installing the TPR and operator on your k8s cluster
+## Installing the CRD and operator on your k8s cluster

 1. Clone the repository